cgat-developers/ruffus/doc/decorators/indicator_objects.rst

 ***************************************
 *inputs(*\ `input_file_pattern`\ *)*
 ***************************************
-    The enclosed parameter is a pattern string which is used to construct input file names.
+    The enclosed single parameter is a pattern string or a nested structure which is used to construct the input for each job.

+    If more than one argument is supplied to inputs, an exception will be raised.

+    Use a tuple or list (as in the following example) to send multiple input arguments to each job.

     **Used by:**
         * The advanced form of :ref:`@transform <decorators.transform_ex>`